-In November 2019, we commenced our first clinical study for the PURE EP System titled, "Novel Cardiac Signal Processing System for Electrophysiology Procedures (PURE EP 2.0 Study)."
-Texas Cardiac Arrhythmia Research Foundation (TCARF) in Austin, Texas, is the first institution to conduct patient cases under the clinical study.
-On January 16, 2020, we announced that we installed a PURE EP System at Mayo Clinic Jacksonville, Fl.
-Mayo Clinic is the second institution to conduct patient cases under the same clinical study.
-To date, 54 patients have been enrolled in the study.
+In November 2019, we commenced our first clinical study for the PURE EPTM System titled, "Novel Cardiac Signal Processing System for Electrophysiology Procedures (PURE EP 2.0 Study)."
+Texas Cardiac Arrhythmia Research Foundation (TCARF) in Austin, Texas, was the first institution to conduct patient cases under the clinical study.
+On January 16, 2020, we announced the installation of a PURE EPTM System at Mayo Clinic Florida campus in Jacksonville, Florida.
+Mayo Clinic was the second institution to conduct patient cases under the same clinical study.